Mom learns foster baby is her adopted son's sister, so she adopts her as well

-(ABC News) -- A single mother received the surprise of her life after discovering that the baby girl she was about to adopt shared the same biological mother as her newly adopted son.
+NEW YORK — (ABC News)--A single mother received the surprise of her life after discovering that the baby girl she was about to adopt shared the same biological mother as her newly adopted son.

 "[Hannah] is the opposite of Grayson," Katie Page of Parker, Colorado, told "Good Morning America" of her kids.
 "He loves to chill and she's a wild thing.
 As soon as I started figuring it out that she was his sibling, I said, 'Absolutely, [I'll adopt her].'
 Once I took in Grayson and I accepted being his mom, I accepted his family."